List of Jimmy Neutron characters: Hank McSpanky

-Jet Fusion (voiced by Christian Slater) is an athlete, actor, and spy who is admired by Jimmy, Carl, and Sheen.
-His name is a play on James Bond and wears a tuxedo with the sleeves torn off.

 Professor Crank

 Professor Crank (voiced by Dan Castellaneta) appears in the episode "Operation: Rescue Jet Fusion".

 Neutron family relatives

 The following are the relatives of the Neutron family:

 Amanda Neutron

 Amanda Neutron (voiced by Tress MacNeille) is Jimmy's wealthy great-aunt and Hugh's aunt.
 Amanda originally hates Jimmy because he "brings danger to the town".
 She reconciled with him after he revealed his baby cousin Eddie's evil plan to harm the family.
 Amanda appears only in the 2005 episode "Clash of the Cousins".

 Kari Neutron

 Kari Neutron (voiced by Tress MacNeille) is Jimmy's aunt, Hugh's sister, Newt's wife, and Baby Eddie's mother.
 Like the rest of Jimmy's cousins and aunts, she hates him for "nearly destroying the town".
 She was completely horrified and fainted when Jimmy attacked Baby Eddie.
 When she woke up, she was shocked to discover her baby speaking full sentences.
 Kari reconciles with Jimmy and apologizes to him and his parents for little Eddie trying to destroy them all.
 Kari then took Eddie away to deal with him.
 She appears only in the episode "Clash of the Cousins".